50+ Morning Tub Ideas

 - Making 10/20 Go Fish – Card games are always a win.
 We build number fluency while practice important social skills – asking others for something, including others, losing/winning gracefully.

-Special Building Resources
+Special Building Resources for your Morning Tub

 - Tinker Toys: We have A LOT of building resources in our tubs.
 While this can quickly branch into “indoor recess” type of material, students still don’t have full recess range of freedoms.
 Additionally, when students build, create, and collaborate they are active, talking, and building relationships.
 We love Tinker Toys because we can create spinning and moving machines!